ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_semantic_segmentation.md

 colcon build --symlink-install # on your workspace path
 ```

 The code for this tutorial is hosted in the [nav2_semantic_segmentation_demo](https://github.com/ros-navigation/navigation2_tutorials/tree/master/nav2_semantic_segmentation_demo) directory.
-It’s highly recommended that you clone and build these packages when setting up your development environment.
+It's highly recommended that you clone and build these packages when setting up your development environment.

 Finally, you will need: